Erasmus+

 Insurance

-The student is obliged to arrange regular insurance valid for the host country before going on a work placement abroad.
+The student is obliged to arrange regular insurance valid for the host country before going on a traineeship abroad.
 The insurance has to contain the following items:

 - insurance for medical expenses

-- liability insurance (responsibility for damage at the workplace of the host institution)
+- liability insurance which covers damage caused by the participant at the workplace

-The student has to be familiar with all the requirements for health insurance abroad which is taken out for the purpose of carrying out the work placement.
-The student must be informed that the insurance is valid for the specific work placement (primarily accident coverage and damage at the workplace).
+The student has to be familiar with all the requirements for health insurance abroad which is taken out for the purpose of carrying out the traineeship and that the insurance is valid for the specific traineeship (primarily accident coverage and damage at the workplace).

 The above does not apply to students whose host institution fully covers their insurance.

-- helps in recognising the language competences of the mobility participants
+- helps in recognizing the language competences of the mobility participants

-The student comes to the CZS to sign a Grant Agreement no sooner than three weeks before the planned departure; it is not possible to sign the Grant Agreement after the beginning of the work placement.
+The student comes to the CZS to sign a Grant Agreement no sooner than three weeks before the planned departure; it is not possible to sign the Grant Agreement after the beginning of the traineeship.

-Beginning of placement = the first day of the student’s presence at the receiving institution as required by the institution (the first day of the work placement, commonly a working day)
+Beginning of traineeship = the first day of the student's presence at the host institution as required by the institution (the first day of the traineeship, commonly a working day)

-End of placement = the last day of the student’s presence at the receiving institution as required by the institution (the last day of the work placement, commonly a working day)
+End of traineeship = the last day of the student's presence at the host institution as required by the institution (the last day of the traineeship, commonly a working day)

-The length of the placement does not include travel time.
+The length of the traineeship does not include travel time.

 The student must do the following before signing the Grant Agreement:

-- enter his/her account number to which the financial aid will be sent into the MU Information System
+- enter their bank account number to which the financial support will be sent into the MU Information System

-- enter his/her account number to which financial aid will be sent, together with other required data, into the IS OIS application on the web
+- enter their account number to which financial support will be sent, together with other required data, into the ISOIS application

-Before departure it is important to make a record of your work placement abroad in the IS.
+It is important to make a record of your traineeship abroad in the IS before departure.

 Top ▲